Welcome to Jourard.com, a website containing things of interest to...uhh...me....

 logo below to learn more about my role in the 80's pop group the Motels...

 To learn about PIANO LESSONS click on the Piano!

-To check out my 1997 book "Start Your Own Band", click the book!
+To order "Start Your Own Band", click on the book!

 To go to my Music Education site (www.martymethod.com) and order The Marty Method, click on this book!

 Marty's Music History

 View Autograph Collection

 This is my great-grandfather Simeon Djurar, born somewhere in Lithuania long ago.
 Note similar facial shape in our beards.
 DNA...